rohanhrk/EXCEL_CLONE/README.md

 <br/>
 ➡ New, Opne, Save feature provide us with three important feature which alllow the user to <br/>
 <br/>
-  👉 Create a new excel file using the 'NEW ' feature <br/>
+  &nbsp;👉 Create a new excel file using the 'NEW ' feature <br/>
   <br/>
   👉 Open an already downloaded file from local devie using 'OPEN' feature <br/>
   <br/>